Research ethics FAQs

 This does not preclude other researchers from preparing parts of the application, particularly where such preparation functions as part of an educational qualification.
 The CUREC subcommittee would usually correspond with students regarding their research applications, even though the supervisor is named as the principal researcher or investigator.

-You must secure CUREC approval before beginning the parts of your project that involve human participants or personal data, including advertising and recruitment of potential participants.
+You must secure ethics approval before beginning the parts of your project that involve human participants, tissue or personal data, including advertising and recruitment of potential participants.
 However, you are permitted to carry out literature searches, information gathering, and peer discussions before you secure approval.
-Grant awarding bodies may specify that you need to secure ethical approval before you apply for funding and in such cases CUREC is usually able to accommodate this.
-However, in general you should only apply for ethical review after funding has been secured, in case the project evolves after funder review such that the ‘ethical frame’ of the project is altered.
+Grant awarding bodies may specify that you need to secure ethics approval before you apply for funding and in such cases CUREC subcommittees are usually able to accommodate this.
+However, in general you should only apply for ethics review after funding has been secured, in case the project evolves after funder review such that the ‘ethical frame’ of the project is altered.

-For studies that require OxTREC review, minimal risk application may take up to 30 days to approve.
+For studies that require OxTREC review, low risk applications (reviewed by secretariat) may take up to 30 days to approve.
 Full committee applications are reviewed at OxTREC meetings, which take place once every two months.

-For applications to all other CUREC subcommittees, you should allow 30 days for the review of a CUREC 1 or 1A application or 60 days for a CUREC 2 or CUREC 3 application.
+For applications to all other CUREC subcommittees, you should allow 30 days for the review of a low-risk application or 60 days for a higher risk application (reviewed by committee).

 The committee secretariat will acknowledge receipt of your application and initiate the review process.
-Once your application has been reviewed, you will receive feedback via email.
+Once your application has been reviewed, you will receive feedback.
 The committee may request changes or further information.

 Please see each subcommittee's application process page (SSH IDREC process, MS IDREC process, OxTREC process) for more details.

-Ethical review procedures operate all year round, though they may take a little longer outside term time when staff are likely to take annual leave.
+Ethics review procedures operate all year round, though they may take longer outside term time when staff are likely to take annual leave.

-The instructions on the application form will explain what documents need to be submitted together with the application form itself.
+Supporting documents need to be submitted together with the application itself.
 Supporting documents typically include:

 See also the FAQs in the After approval section.